mbrochh/mbrochh-blog/content/social-networks.md

   * Remember nice places
   * Recommend places to friends
   * Narcissism: My life is more exciting than yours

-## Who profits from social networks?

-* The owner
-  * Ad revenue
-  * Big data insights
-  * Subtle controll of the masses
-* Content producers
-  * Inbound traffic / content going viral
-* Users
-  * Organizing events with many people could be easier (i.e. Python User Group Meetups)
-  * Tools for creating communities

-## What do I hope to gain from the usage?

-* Stay in touch with people, especially when staying abroad for long periods
-* Learn about nice places / activities to do
-* Build a personal brand as a consultant
-* Gain trust in my readership, prove to be a good gatekeeper, links that I post are worth your time
-* Learn about new technologies / best practices

-* Subconsciously:
-  * Gain a followship = illusion of more power to change the world

-## Why do people want to use social networks at all?

-* Be your own celebrity?

 ## Interesting & paradox observations